EmployTest Logo

 Turnover in Administrative Positions

 Employee turnover is one of the biggest concerns employers face.
 Losing employees is costly not only because of the loss of organizational productivity but also because of the costs of hiring new team members.
 It’s an even tougher road in the public sector.
 Research shows that public sector employees are less engaged with their work than those in the private sector.
 Only 38 percent of employees working in the public sector report to be engaged by their work.
 This high turnover rate can be best solved during the selection process itself.
-Hiring employees that are confident in their abilities will help you improve retention.
+Hiring employees who are confident in their abilities will help you improve retention.

 The Rise of Remote Work